-Clinical Paperwork
+Clinical Paperwork Due Dates

-All written clinical paperwork, including the CET, reflections page, and patient worksheet will be due the second day after the clinical at 2359 (i.e. for Monday clinical, the paperwork would be due on Wednesday night at 2359, for Friday clinical, the paperwork would be due Sunday night at 2359.
+All written clinical paperwork will be due the second day after the clinical at 2359 (ie. For Monday clinical the paperwork would be due on Wednesday night at 2359, for Friday clinical the paperwork would be due Sunday night at 2359.